Is a Restraining Order a Violation of Probation?

 How Hard Is It to Fight a Restraining Order?

 Restraining orders don’t usually show up in your criminal record as they are civil orders.
 However, they can still tarnish your public record when employers/landlords perform a background checkup.

 Fighting a restraining order is relatively easy if you hire an attorney.

-This is why it is advised to consult with an attorney prevalent in defending clients from restraining orders.
+This is why it is advised to consult with an attorney, especially when defending clients from restraining orders.
 You should gather all the evidence possible and focus on your arguments against the allegations conducted by your opponent.
 Make a copy of your evidence, and continue consulting with your defense attorney.